 Advanced Micro Devices (AMD)

-Advanced Micro Devices (NASDAQ:AMD) looked like a goner a couple years ago.
+Advanced Micro Devices (NASDAQ:AMD) looked like a goner a few years ago.

 It was competing in two sectors that put it up against the biggest chipmakers out there, plus it was living on scraps from Intel (NASDAQ:INTC) and Nvidia (NASDAQ:NVDA) in both the CPU and GPU markets.